stefan-hoeck/idris2-pack/CONTRIBUTING.md

 how its code is written, in that any code or prose originating from generative AI, such as LLMs (large language models), is not suitable for the pack project.
-Changes made using such tools will not be accepted, even if the code is co-authored or reviewed by a human.
+Changes made using such tools will not be accepted, even if the code is co-authored, edited, collated, or reviewed by a human.

 To help new contributors navigate the codebase and understand how *pack* is implemented, this document provides a source